 Every now and then I would slip up around my classmates, use a word they had never heard before.
 They didn’t like this very much.
 It made them feel stupid.
 And because I was the one that knew the word, I must have thought myself smarter than them, better than them, which made them feel like they had to prove that they were better than me at something.
 Nine out of ten times, that something was fighting.

-So I had learned to keep my mouth shut, keep my head down, keep my grades down.
+I had quickly learned to keep my mouth shut, keep my head down, keep my grades down, too.
 I planned my trips to the library for Sunday mornings, when I knew everyone else would be in church.
-I took hours to complete my homework, meticulously going every answer to ensure that I got just enough questions wrong to keep my grades below a B. You’d think a teacher or two would have noticed something, but adults see what they want to see.
+I took hours to complete my homework, meticulously going over every answer to ensure that I got just enough questions wrong to keep my grades below a B. You’d think a teacher or two would have noticed something, but adults see what they want to see.
 In me, they saw a dirty, scrawny piece of trailer trash with bad teeth and eyes set just a tad too wide apart in my face.
 Didn’t help that I had allergies, and because of them I breathed through my mouth most of the time.
 All together, these attributes lent me a vague, stupid kind of resting expression, and so that’s all I ever was to them, just another dumb, ugly kid.

 As much as I loved books, I also hated them.
 Because they had made me aware.
-And with that awareness came discontent and resentment.
-By the time I started middle school I was angry at everyone and everything around me.
+With that awareness came discontent and resentment.
+By the time I started middle school, I was angry at everyone and everything around me.
 Maybe if I had gotten better grades I could have escaped this nowhere town and done something with my life, but to do that would be to face ridicule, and I was too chicken shit to risk getting my ass kicked every day for being a nerd.
 At the same time, I realized that this cowardice was the very thing trapping me in a place I hated.
 It was a vicious circle, and it turned me into a vicious child.

 Momma suffered the most from it.
 “Ruby Lee,” she would say to me mid-tantrum, “You came into this world running from the devil, but you didn’t run fast enough.
 He caught up with you, girl, and gave you some of his temper before he took off after another poor soul.”
 Then she would drag me outside by my earlobe, hang a rug over a tree branch out back and have me beat it until I couldn’t lift my arms.
 In my mind, it wasn’t a frayed old carpet I was laying into, but a knight in full armor.
 Or a fire-breathing dragon.
 Or an orc.